alejo8591/cooperapp/README.md

 > For a basic tutorial NodeJS [see the link below](http://nodeguide.com/beginner.html).

 #### 1.2 Installing CoffeeScript
+CoffeeScript is a little language that compiles into JavaScript.
+Underneath that awkward Java-esque patina, JavaScript has always had a gorgeous heart.
+CoffeeScript is an attempt to expose the good parts of JavaScript in a simple way.

 ` sudo npm install -g coffee-script`

 > For a basic tutorial CoffeeScript [see the link below](http://coding.smashingmagazine.com/2013/10/29/get-up-running-grunt/).

 #### 1.3 Installing the CLI for GruntJS

+###### Why use a task runner?
+In one word: automation.
+The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.
+After you've configured it, a task runner can do most of that mundane work for you—and your team—with basically zero effort.

+###### Install GruntJS

 ` sudo npm install -g grunt-cli `